mashaan14/YouTube-channel/recommender_systems/LightGCN_MovieLens.md

 $Recall@K = \frac{\text{Number of relevant items in top K recommendations}}{\text{Total number of relevant items}}$

+## Did Grok do well?

+* When Grok set up the training loop, the regularization term from the BPR loss got missed.
+I double-checked the paper and asked Grok to add it back in.
+* When testing the trained model, Grok had trouble matching user/movie mappings defined earlier in the code.
+I manually checked the user/movie IDs in the test set and found that the titles were mismatched.
+I then asked Grok to correct the mapping in the testing code.
+* I asked Grok to create a LightGCN class.
+Initially, it included the adjacency matrix construction within the class.
+I then asked Grok to change the code, moving the adjacency matrix construction outside the class and creating plots to visualize the matrix.

 <script>
   document.addEventListener("DOMContentLoaded", function() {
     renderMathInElement(document.body, {